soltyp/soltyp/README.md

 ## About Me

-- Currently learning **Python, Oracle APEX**
+- **Business IT Graduate** from the University of Lodz.
+- **1 year of commercial experience** focusing on business process automation.
+- Specializing in **Python backend development** and building applications within the **Oracle ecosystem (APEX / SQL)**.
-- Business IT Graduate with passion for technology and business automation
+- Passionate about bridging the gap between technology and business efficiency.

 ---